cosmos/ibc-go/docs/ibc/light-clients/proofs.md

 # Existence and Non-Existence Proofs

-`ibc-go` packets are accompanied by proofs as defined in the IBC [ICS23](https://github.com/cosmos/ibc/tree/main/spec/core/ics-023-vector-commitments) specification, which is a general approach for verifying merkle trees.
+IBC uses merkle proofs in order to verify the state of a remote counterparty state machine given a trusted root, and [ICS23](https://github.com/cosmos/ics23/tree/master/go) is a general approach for verifying merkle trees which is used in `ibc-go`.

-Currently, all Cosmos SDK modules (including `ibc-go`) contain their own stores, which maintain the state of the application module in an IAVL (immutable AVL) binary merkle tree format.
+Currently, all Cosmos SDK modules contain their own stores, which maintain the state of the application module in an IAVL (immutable AVL) binary merkle tree format.
+Specifically with regard to IBC, core IBC maintains its own IAVL store, and IBC apps (e.g. transfer) maintain their own dedicated stores.
 The Cosmos SDK multistore therefore creates a simple merkle tree of all of these IAVL trees, and from each of these individual IAVL tree root hashes derives a root hash for the application state tree as a whole (the apphash).

-For the purposes of `ibc-go`, there are two types of proofs which are important: existence and non-existence proofs.
-Existence proofs are used for transactions which will result in the writing of a packet receipt into the IBC store on the receiving end of the transaction (ie: token transfers, connection handshakes), whereas non-existence proofs are used to timeout IBC packets.
+For the purposes of `ibc-go`, there are two types of proofs which are important: existence and non-existence proofs, terms which have been used interchangeably with membership and non-membership proofs.
+For the purposes of this guide, we will stick withe 'existence' and 'non-existence'.
+Existence proofs are used for transactions which will result in the writing of a packet receipt into the IBC store on the receiving end of the transaction (ie: token transfers, channel/connection handshakes), whereas non-existence proofs are used to timeout IBC packets.

 ## Existence Proofs